 This course is a study of practical mathematics for use in the business world.
-Emphasis is given to interest, discounts, credit, markup, commission, payrolls, taxes and social security.
+Emphasis is given to compound interest, annuities, depreciation, discounts, insurance, inventories, sales records, and graphs.

 213. Accounting

 This course deals with the classification and discussion of accounts, analysis of business problems, and organization and classification of financial statements.
 (Prerequisite: Sophomore standing or permission of instructor.)